 In this sense, protagonist Billi (played by Awkwafina), is an avatar for Wang’s conflicted emotions during that time.
-A Chinese-American college student who immigrated to the states with her parents Haiyan and Jian (Tzi Ma and Diana Lin) as a kid, Billi faces standard early adulthood problems.
+A Chinese-American aspiring artist who immigrated to the states with her parents Haiyan and Jian (Tzi Ma and Diana Lin) as a kid, Billi faces standard early adulthood problems.
 Her application for a Guggenheim fellowship in the Arts wasn’t accepted, she’s struggling to pay rent and her Mandarin isn’t quite as fluent as it used to be.
 Like most immigrant-themed generational movies, Billi has connections to China and misses her family there, but her morals align closer to American ideology.

 Then Billi’s parents drop the ball about her Nai Nai, who was recently diagnosed with lung cancer and only has a few months to live.
 But they won’t tell her the truth.
 Unlike in America, Chinese families are legally permitted to withhold a diagnosis from the recipient for as long as possible, believing the victim’s illness to be less problematic than how he or she will fear their final moments.
 Instead, her parents are returning to Changchun under the guise of a wedding between Billi’s cousin Hao Hao (Chen Han) and his Japanese girlfriend Aiko.
 Billi is originally dissuaded from visiting in fear that she won’t be able to keep the secret, but does so anyway.
 Not just because Nai Nai is family, but she symbolizes the last remnant of Billi’s old life in China, a heritage she’s struggled to preserve within herself.